 Intervention may involve improving oral language (e.g., vocabulary and grammar) and providing an evidence-based literacy program based on synthetic phonics.
 For people who have difficulties with reading fluency, intervention may involve teaching strategies for decoding words more quickly.
 For people with writing difficulties, intervention may focus on improving planning and narrative structure.

 Professional development in this area is important for us.
-Harrison is currently trained in Sounds-Write and is completing training in Read 3.
+Harrison is currently trained in Sounds-Write and Read 3.
+He also maintains professional membership of SPELD NSW, which provides support for people with learning difficulties.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.